How we can help

 Here at Howells Solicitors we can help by giving you that peace of mind.
-Even what seems a simple will to someone can have many different dimensions and our skill is in taking clients carefully through everything and ensuring the resultant Will is meticulously drafted.
+What seems a simple will to someone can have many different dimensions and our skill is in taking clients carefully through everything and ensuring the resultant Will is meticulously drafted.

 We will give advice across the board from simple, single wills to complex arrangements for couples factoring in a range of complicating issues such as overseas property, businesses, ex partners, vulnerable dependents, residency and citizenship.
 Once we have established your wishes, we ensure that these are properly represented in a legal document.
 One of the greatest advertisements for a ‘proper’ Will, drafted by is that it is the best defence against a legal challenge contesting your will after you’ve gone.

 Challenging a Will

 Known technically as Contested Probate, this is where we advise in situations where the validity of a Will is being challenged, amongst other things.Whether you are the one who wants to challenge the validity of a Will, if feel you have been unfairly left out or not been adequately provided for, or if you are the one who is acting as an executor of a Will that somebody else is contesting, we are here to help.

 Probate and Estates Administration

 We can assist those tasked with Probate – the arrangement of someone’s affairs after their death – by taking on the legal and administrative burden.
 It can often be a fraught, time-consuming and protracted process and at a time when grief is still raw, it can be a relief to pass over responsibility.